 Sustainability includes protecting the natural environment, conserving resources and having a positive impact on local communities.
 With that in mind, our 10 tips for sustainable holidays covers how to travel, where to go, what to do – and how to leave a positive footprint.

-For more information on sustainable travel, buy the Rough Guide to Green Britain and Northern Ireland by author Rachel Mills.
-It’s packed with suggestions and useful information to help you plan your sustainable holiday in Britain.
+For more information on sustainable travel in the UK, buy the Rough Guide to Green Britain and Northern Ireland by author Rachel Mills.
+It’s packed with suggestions and useful information to help you plan your sustainable staycation.

 When it comes to travel, flying is the most obvious culprit of damage to the environment, responsible for around 2.4% of global CO2 emissions and other greenhouse gases.
 If you think that one flight won’t add up to much, consider this: taking a round trip from London to LA could more than double your carbon footprint of driving an average family car over a year.